JNingWei/Image_Algorithm_Toolbox/README.md

 from Tkinter import *
 import tkMessageBox
 ```
-Then Error will be fix.
+Then error will be fixed.

 ## License